Quynh28/Quynh28/README.md

-- 👋 Hi, I’m @KogioQuynh
+- 👋 Hi, I’m @NguyenThiNgocQuynh
+- 📭 Email: ngocquynh4869@gmail.com

 <!---
 Quynh28/Quynh28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.